jedazard/PRIMsrc/README.md

 install.packages("PRIMsrc")

-- Alternatively, you can install the most up-to-date development version (0.5.9) from GitHub, using devtools:
+- Alternatively, you can install the most up-to-date version (0.6.0) from GitHub, using devtools:

 install.packages(devtools)